lapop/Replication-Files/README.md

 # Replication-Files
-Code and documentation to replicate analyses for LAPOP publication
+Code and documentation to replicate analyses for LAPOP publication is stored here.